faizpuru/ha-ambeo_soundbar/README.md

 Control your ambeo soundbar from homeassistant.

 ## Warning
-It's still a work in progress.
+This integration has been tested on:
-Only tested on AMBEO Soundbar Plus for the moment
+    - AMBEO Soundbar Plus
-Not working with AMBEO MAX for the moment
+    - AMBEO Soundbar Max

 ## Installation using HACS (Recommended)
 1. Navigate to HACS and add a custom repository